Mostafa205dev/LearnWebDev/README.md

 ## 📖 Overview

 LearnWebDev is an educational platform that provides organized learning resources for aspiring web developers.
-The project focuses on delivering web development concepts in a simple, accessible, and responsive interface.
+The project focuses on delivering web development concepts in a simple, accessible, and responsive lessons.

 Whether you're starting with HTML and CSS or progressing toward modern JavaScript and React, LearnWebDev aims to create a smooth learning experience.